shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 # HTML templating - a problem and solution

+We start with a simple idea of HTML templating and hope to walk you to a surprising idea.

 ### Extending HTML for templating

 The following is a simple HTML example: